-Diane Francis is a well-known journalist, author, broadcaster, and editor-at-large at the National Post.
+Diane Francis is a nonresident senior fellow with the Atlantic Council’s Eurasia Center.
+She is a well-known journalist, author, broadcaster, and editor-at-large at the National Post.
 She writes for publications around the world and is a regular contributor to radio and television, the PostMedia newspaper chain, Atlantic Council in DC, Singularity University Hub, the American Interest in DC, and Kyiv Post, among other publications.
-She is a sought-after speaker at conferences on technology, geopolitics, US-Canada, business, energy, Russia-Ukraine, and white-collar crime.
+Francis is a sought-after speaker at conferences on technology, geopolitics, US-Canada, business, energy, Russia-Ukraine, and white-collar crime.

 She has won numerous national writing awards, received three honorary doctorates, and in 2019 was given the Friend of Ukraine Tryzub Award.
 She has been a visiting fellow at Harvard University’s Joan Shorenstein Center on Media, Politics, and Public Policy.
 In 1991, she became editor of Canada’s Financial Post, the first woman editor of a national daily newspaper in Canada.